 Do you rent bikes?

---Yes!
-Thanks to our friends at Cartecay Bike Shop in Ellijay!
-We have a size run of Norco's 2017 Fluid Hardtails available on premise.
+--No, however, our friends at Cartecay Bike Shop in Ellijay can help you out.
 We recommend reserving these in advance if you know you won't be traveling with a bike.
-If you'd prefer a Full Suspension, call Cartecay directly (706) 635-2453 and they'll hook you up.
-See the bike rental page.
+Call Cartecay directly (706) 635-2453 and they'll hook you up.

 What if I get injured?

 --We have basic first aid products, ice packs, and Wilderness First Aid (WFA) certified staff.
 For major injuries, 911 knows of our location and are familiar with the trails.

 I’m coming by myself and don’t know the trails, do you offer maps or guides?